jpskelly/jpskelly/README.md

 MoneyGram Minneapolis, MN
 2017 – Present
-*	Supported a Windows environment full time at MoneyGram
+*	Supported a multiple domain Windows environment full time at MoneyGram
 *	Mixture of Dell, Cisco B and C series, VMware, AWS EC2 and GCP
 *	Cloud Migration
 *	Created Server images for both On Prem and AWS server